 The PSAT 8/9 helps students determine what they need to work on most so that they’re ready for college when they graduate from high school—and it supports educators as they guide the way.
 The PSAT 8/9 tests the same skills and knowledge as the SAT, PSAT/NMSQT, and PSAT 10—in a way that makes sense for eighth and ninth graders.
 It measures what they’re already learning, shows them whether they’re on track for college, and lets them know where they need the most improvement.
 That means students have time to tackle these areas long before they take the SAT. (taken from https://collegereadiness.collegeboard.org/psat-8-9)

 For further information go https://collegereadiness.collegeboard.org/psat-8-9

 Students in grades 10 and 11 may elect to take the preliminary SAT (PSAT) exam.
 GDQ will administer the exam on a set date each fall.
-The 2018-2019 test date is set for Wednesday 24 October.
-The exam will be taken at the GDQ high school building.
+For the 2018-2019 school year, the exam was administered on Wednesday, 24 October.
+The date for the 2019-2020 PSAT exam is to be confirmed.

 The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) is a program cosponsored by the College Board and the National Merit Scholarship Corporation (NMSC).
 It is a standardized test that provides firsthand practice for the SAT®.
 It also gives US students a chance to enter NMSC scholarship programs and gain access to college and career planning tools.